 We're an NHS adult gender service pilot in Sussex, which has been commissioned to provide local transgender healthcare for trans and non-binary people.

-This includes assessment and diagnosis for gender incongruence which involves a holistic assessment of an individual's needs and offers referrals and signposting to other services.
+This includes assessment and diagnosis for gender incongruence, which involves a holistic assessment of an individual's needs and offers referrals and signposting to other services.

-About the Sussex Gender Service
+About Sussex Gender Service

-The Sussex Gender Service is staffed by an experienced multi-disciplinary team and receives clinical support from the gender identity clinic at Nottingham Centre for Transgender Health.
+Sussex Gender Service is staffed by an experienced multi-disciplinary team and receives clinical support from the gender identity clinic at Nottingham Centre for Transgender Health.
 We have care navigators with lived experience that work with people who access our services to provide support and signposting to local organisations.

 The service follows the same service specification from NHS England as other gender service pilots, which is similar to the existing gender identity clinics.